import psychopg2

 It’s common to provide environment variables directly to functions as arguments, including as defaults, though you can also put the values in normal Python or R variables and use them from there.

-file into your Python session.
+file into your session.
 The {python-dotenv}

 package is a good choice for doing this.